SkyLandd/Devops_test/README.md

 ## Introduction

 Welcome to the Game Development DevOps Test.
-This test is designed to evaluate your proficiency in setting up and managing DevOps practices tailored for game development using Google Cloud Platform (GCP), containerization, monitoring, logging, and basic security practices.
+This test is designed to evaluate your proficiency in setting up and managing DevOps practices tailored for game development using either Google Cloud Platform (GCP) or Amazon Web Services (AWS), containerization, monitoring, logging, and basic security practices.

 ## Tasks

-### 1. CI/CD Pipeline Configuration with GCP
+### 1. CI/CD Pipeline Configuration with GCP or AWS

-- **Objective**: Configure a CI/CD pipeline on GCP to build and deploy an Unreal Engine game project.
+- **Objective**: Configure a CI/CD pipeline on either GCP or AWS to build and deploy an Unreal Engine game project.
 - **Instructions**:
-  1. Set up a CI/CD pipeline using Google Cloud Build.
+  1. Set up a CI/CD pipeline using Google Cloud Build or AWS CodePipeline.
   2. Clone a repository containing a sample Unreal Engine game project.
   3. Use Unreal Build Tool (UBT) to compile the game project.
-  4. Deploy the build to a GCP Compute Engine instance.
+  4. Deploy the build to a GCP Compute Engine instance or an AWS EC2 instance.

+- **Expected Deliverable**:
-- **Expected Deliverable**: A `cloudbuild.yaml` file configured to build and deploy the project.
+  - A `cloudbuild.yaml` file configured to build and deploy the project on GCP, or
+  - A `buildspec.yml` file configured to build and deploy the project on AWS.

 ### 2. Containerization